 The effects of the Great Depression devastated America for 10 years.
-Housing prices fell 31 percent.
-At its bottom in 1933, gross domestic product had fallen 29 percent, according to the Bureau of Economic Analysis.
+Housing prices fell 67%.
+At its bottom in 1933, gross domestic product (GDP) had fallen 29%.
 Falling prices sent many firms into bankruptcy.
-The BLS also reported that the unemployment rate peaked at 24.9 percent in 1933.
+The unemployment rate peaked at 25% in 1933.

 Massive government spending on the New Deal and World War II ended the depression.
-But it drove the debt-to-GDP ratio to a record 126 percent.
+But it drove the debt-to-GDP ratio to a record 113%.
 If climate change creates another massive drought, a Great Depression could happen again.

 Fed Chairman Paul Volcker used contractionary monetary policy to end the crisis.
 He raised interest rates to stifle inflation.
 The warning signals for the crisis were the announcements from OPEC and Nixon over their proposed disruptive actions.

-1981 Recession.
 High-interest rates to curb inflation created the worst recession since the Great Depression.
 The economy shrank for six of the crisis' 12 quarters.
-The worst was Q2 1980 at 8 percent.
-Unemployment was above 10 percent for 10 months.
-It rose to 10.8 percent in November and December 1982, the highest level in any modern recession.
+The worst was Q2 1980 at -8%.
+Unemployment was above 10% for 10 months.
+It rose to 10.8% in November and December 1982, the highest level in any modern recession.

 President Ronald Reagan cut taxes and increased spending to end it.
 That doubled the national debt during his eight years in office.

 The crisis created a recession in July 1990.
-By the fourth quarter, the economy shrank 3.6 percent.
-Unemployment peaked at 7.8 percent in June 1992.
-The subsequent bailout added $126 billion to the national debt.
+By the fourth quarter, the economy shrank -3.6%.
+Unemployment peaked at 7.8% in June 1992.
+The subsequent bailout added $124 billion to the national debt.
 It's one of the 10 worst booms and busts since 1980.

-9/11 Attacks.
 Four terrorist attacks occurred on September 11, 2001.
 They stopped air traffic.
 The two attacks that destroyed the World Trade Towers closed the New York Stock Exchange until September 17.
-When it reopened, the Dow dropped 617.70 points.
+When it reopened, the Dow dropped 684.81 points.
 There was no warning for the general public.

 The crisis threw the United States back into the 2001 recession, extending it until 2003.
-The economy shrank 1.1 percent in the first quarter and 1.7 percent in the third quarter.
-Unemployment peaked at 6.3 percent in June 2003.
+The economy shrank 1.1% in the first quarter and 1.7% in the third quarter.
+Unemployment peaked at 6.3% in June 2003.
 Some of this was not because of the attacks themselves.
 It was due to uncertainty about whether the United States would go to war.
 The resultant War on Terror added $2 trillion to the national debt.

-2008 Financial Crisis.
-The financial crisis was worse than any other crisis except the Depression.
+The 2008 financial crisis was worse than any other crisis except the Depression.
 The first warning came in 2006 when housing prices started falling and mortgage defaults began rising.
 The Fed and most analysts ignored it.
 They welcomed a slowdown in the over-heated housing market.

 In 2007, the subprime mortgage crisis hit.
 Lenders had allowed too many people to take out subprime mortgages.
 When they defaulted, the banks called in their credit default swaps.
 That drove insurance companies like the American International Group to bankruptcy.
 By mid-summer, banks had stopped lending.

 In 2008, the Fed stepped in to keep Bear Stearns and AIG afloat.
 The U.S. Treasury nationalized mortgage guarantors Fannie Mae and Freddie Mac to keep the housing market afloat.
 But they could not help investment bank Lehman Brothers.
 Its bankruptcy caused a global banking panic.
-The Dow fell 770 points, its worst one-day drop ever.
-Frightened companies withdrew a record $140 billion from their money market accounts.
+Frightened companies withdrew a record $169 billion from their money market accounts.
 If the money markets had crashed, companies would have lost access to the cash they need to operate.
+The Dow fell 777.68 points, its worst one-day drop ever.

 Congress approved a $700 billion bank bailout package to restore confidence and prevent a collapse.
-Obama's economic stimulus package pumped $836 billion into the economy, reversing the decline in July 2009.
+Obama's economic stimulus package pumped $787 billion into the economy.

-Modern U.S. economic history predicts the next crisis will occur between 2019 and 2021.
-That doesn't tell you where it will come from, what the result will be, and how to defend yourself.
+Modern U.S. economic history suggested the next crisis was to occur between 2019 and 2021, and in fact there was a recession in 2020.
+That doesn't tell you where the next one will come from, what the result will be, and how to defend yourself.
 What would have protected you in previous crises might be the worst thing to do in the next one.